Riminder/docs-api/hr-json/profile-objects/interest-object.md

 # Interest
-This object contains extracted date
+This object represents a interest.

 ## The Interest Object